 - Purpose and Profile through self-assessment, occupational exploration, decision making, and personal branding

 - Preparation and Planning through goal-setting, job search preparation, networking, and strategic implementation of a career plan

 - Positioning and Performance focusing on recruitment and staffing from the employers’ perspective

 Other SIT career services include:

-- One-on-one career coaching, résumé and cover letter review, and interviewing assistance
+- One-on-one and virtual career coaching, résumé and cover letter review, and interviewing assistance

 - Information sessions with funders and employers

 - Career Connections’ comprehensive job, internship, and employer database

 SIT Career Services office has way more dedication, commitment, and available resources than I ever thought possible.
 With the workshops, info sessions, extended hours, career mapping, career connections, special events, the Stall Street Journal, it blows me away how much your little office can achieve in a year.

 SIT MA degree students are exposed to a variety of concepts and theories relevant to their professional work.
 Initial application of these concepts takes place in team and individual projects in the program coursework.
 The practicum / internship provides the opportunity to connect the classroom experience with the work each student is doing in the field.